-- I. MCC conducted a campus wide Siemens energy audit in 2011 and implemented an energy plan in 2012 that included controls and lighting energy improvements. - J. The 2010 Facility Master Plan Section 6 describes land owned by Muskegon Community College and determinations on which capital projects could be carried out on land currently owned by the institution. - K. On December 1, 2009, MCC entered into a lease with the State of Michigan and The State Building Authority for Phase II of the Student One Stop Center.
-On August 1, 2016, MCC entered a lease with the State of Michigan and State of Michigan Building Authority for the Life Science Center.
+- J. The 2010 Facility Master Plan Section 6 describes land owned by Muskegon Community College and determinations on which capital projects could be carried out on land currently owned by the institution. - K. On December 1, 2009, MCC entered into a lease with the State of Michigan and the State Building Authority for Phase II of the Student One Stop Center.
+On August 1, 2016, MCC entered a lease with the State of Michigan and the State of Michigan Building Authority for the Life Science Center.
 On July 1, 2019, MCC entered a lease with the State of Michigan and State of Michigan Building Authority for the Health and Wellness Center.
-All the leases with the State continue for a period not to exceed 35 years from thedate of the agreement.
+All the leases with the State continue for a period not to exceed 35 years from the date of the agreement.